Normandy Sightseeing

 Morning

-Visit Fresnay-sur-Sarthe (market day is Saturday) – pretty town, views of the Sarthe from the castle ruins in the town centre.
+Visit Fresnay-sur-Sarthe (market day is Saturday) - pretty town, views of the Sarthe from the castle ruins in the town centre.
 Then head for St Léonard des Bois.
 From the church square by the Hotel Bon Laboureur there is a 5km walk up the Vallée de Misère signposted in green.
-Lunch at St Léonard, before or after walk.
+Lunch at St Léonard or St Ceneri (below).

 Afternoon

 St Ceneri-le-Geréi, classed as one of the prettiest villages in France.
 Walk by the river, great views from behind the church.
-Leave on the road uphill and on the north outskirts of the village the Gardens of the Mansonière are open every afternoon (14h30 to 18h30) except Tuesday from June to mid September; early season Friday, Saturday and Sunday afternoons only from mid-April to end of May.
+500m uphill to the north of the village don't miss the Gardens of the Mansonière; the garden is open June to end August Wed - Sun afternoons 14h30 to 18h30; from mid-April to end of May, and the first fortnight September, it is open Friday, Saturday and Sunday afternoons only.

 Morning

-Visit old town of Le Mans, the “Plantagenet City” – medieval town, its 1700 year-old Roman ramparts overlooking the river Sarthe, and the exceptional Cathedral of St Julien.
-Good bars and cafés, restaurants, tea rooms.
+Visit old town of Le Mans, the "Plantagenet City" - medieval town, its 1700 year-old Roman ramparts overlooking the river Sarthe, and the exceptional Cathedral of St Julien.
+Good choice of cafés, restaurants, many at the west end of the old town.

 If you like motor racing then the Le Mans 24 Hours museum at the entrance to the race circuit is worth a visit and has a café.
-Open January : Fri-Sun 11h to 17h.
-February, March : every day except Tuesday 11h to 17h.
-April to September : every day 10h to 18h.
-October to December : every day except Tuesday 11h to 17h.
+Open daily 10h to 18h.

 Afternoon